seodle/eatmint2/readme.md

 # EATMINT2

 This repository contains various scripts and softwares used in the concepton of the second experiment of the eatmint project : https://www.unige.ch/cisa/eatmint/.
-All the content can be used freely.
+All the content can be freely used.

 ## Purposes